-Out of the 6 years he’s been working as a full-time photographic guide, he’s spent at least two of those years on safari; waking up before sunrise.
+Out of the six years, he’s been working as a full-time photographic guide, he’s spent at least two of those years on safari; waking up before sunrise.
 No wonder that when Brendon’s at home he wants to sleep late!
 We consider ourselves really lucky to call such a talented (some would say South Africa’s best) wildlife photographer, friend.

 Brendon Cremer grew up in a small farming community in Marondera, Zimbabwe.
 The boarding school he attended was on a private game reserve close to home and he remembers ALWAYS being outside.
 His whole family was ‘outdoorsie’ kinda people who loved going camping and fishing.
 During school holidays, Brendon used to work at a safari camp, which led to him becoming a Professional Game Ranger later in his life.